 Alternate Character Interpretation: Given that Predators don't talk nor emote very much, we don't know what were Scar's thoughts after being subdued and impregnated by a Facehugger.
 If he knew there was a Chestburster inside of him (which he should have known very obviously upon waking up, specially after finding the damn thing dead next to him), he might have been expecting to end the hunt and reach his mothership in time to get it extracted from him, or he might have been playing straight the Zombie Infectee and denying it to himself or just pushing to postpone the inevitable outcome.

-Contrarily to popular belief, the Predators themselves don't get the longer end of the stick in terms of power in the first film.
+Badass Decay: Contrarily to popular belief, the Predators themselves don't get the longer end of the stick in terms of power.
 Out of the three who appear in the movie, the first is killed without doing a single kill, the second goes down against the same Alien who killed his buddy, and the third one never wins a hand-to-hand fight, only excepting an instance in which he surprises a drone which believed it was going to surprise him.

 Quite a few fans of the video games dislike the fact that the movies are set on present Earth instead of the Aliens time frame of the games and most comics.